Ryu (Street Fighter): Designs

 Ryu wears a white gi, as a symbol of his Japanese heritage, with the Japanese symbols for the Fūrinkazan (風林火山 (Hepburn: "Wind, Forest, Fire, Mountain")) on his belt as well as a stylised version on his gloves.
 While many Street Fighter characters have been redesigned, Ryu's design has stayed largely the same.
 In Street Fighter II, the character was included because of presence in the first game, symbolizing the concept of a Japanese martial artist.
 As the series progressed, his design was made more muscular to coincide with the concept, while his white gi, considered his most defining characteristic by the development team, let viewers know he was "a karate master at first sight".
 For the Street Fighter Alpha games, Ryu was redesigned as a younger character.
 Artist Naoto "Bengus" Kuroshima noted that the expectations that come with drawing him or Chun-Li were greater compared to newcomers like Sakura Kasugano.
-When picking the cast of Street Fighter V, producer Yoshinori Ono said he wanted Ryu and the cast to differ from their previous characters although Ryu retained his original look in contrast to Ken.
+When picking the cast of Street Fighter V, producer Yoshinori Ono said he wanted Ryu and the cast to differ from their previous characters; however, Ryu retained his original look in contrast to Ken.

 In the three Street Fighter III games, the designers described the older Ryu as a more hardcore fighter.
 Despite being Japanese, Capcom described him as an American martial artist which led to the creation of Makoto whose design was based on an Eastern point of view.
-The staff still considered Ryu as a simple protagonist but they did not mind as they wanted him to contrast other flashy characters like the dynamic employed in Saint Seiyas cast.
+The staff still considered Ryu as a simple protagonist; however, they did not mind as they wanted him to contrast other flashy characters like the dynamic employed in Saint Seiyas cast.
 The original white bandana became red in Street Fighter II due to an oversight.
 Despite the bandana aiming to cover long hair, Akiman claimed that Capcom decided to keep his hair shorter to make him cooler.
 In Street Fighter X Tekken he was given a swap costume of him looking like a devil reflecting powers he has to control while an unused design gave him a futuristic style.

 In previews of Street Fighter V, Ryu was noted to have a more realistic look to the point of being compared to the Tekken characters.
 Capcom said this approach to Street Fighter Vs artistic design, focused on two main points: making the art "easy to follow and understand" and creating a "personality with artistic accents".
-Ryu had multiple costumes in V including his Alpha, one with a notable sex appeal.
-In 2020, Ryu received a Kairi costume.
+In Street Fighter V, Ryu's costumes included references to Kairi, Mega Man, and Jin Saotome.
 For the Championship Edition of the game, new moves were added to make Ryu a more defensive fighter.